Here we provide you with some general tips and key bylaws to stay safe when boating in Northland.

 The Northland Regional Council installs and maintains the ‘Aids to Navigation’ (buoys, beacons and lights) in the region, and these are provided where they are most needed.

-We also provide safety signage and information booklets, and work with other regions, nationally, towards improving safety on the water.
+We also provide safety signage and information booklets, and work with other regions around the country towards improving safety on the water.
 Future planning is based on the information we have, so please assist by sending in an accident report form, if applicable.

 Notifiable accidents include: